Technology

 Ventura has publicly detailed a modular "AI Skills" architecture for quoting and order entry automation, SOC 2 Type II compliance, and integrations with major ERP, CRM, email, and phone systems.
 They emphasize 95%+ automation rates, instant learning from user feedback, and rapid onboarding for industrial distributors.
 Their public messaging centers on expanding the library of AI skills and deepening system integrations.

 GitHub activity from founder Swen Koller on "magentic," an open-source LLM framework, signals deep proprietary tooling around multi-model orchestration and agentic workflows.
-The absence of public hiring or funding announcements suggests either bootstrapping, stealth fundraising, or a very lean technical team.
 Conference and LinkedIn signals point toward expansion into predictive analytics (demand forecasting, pricing intelligence), automated bid screening, and agentic AI that runs continuous background workflows.
 There are also indicators of future support for new input modalities (images, handwritten documents) and industry-specific model fine-tuning on industrial/B2B catalog data.

 The AI reads messy emails, faxes, and phone calls from customers, figures out exactly what products they want, and creates a clean quote or order in the company's system—no human copy-pasting required.